Exceptions to the six-year maximum may be granted annually if it is:

 27. |

-Notifies PT or H committee members of an appeal.
-If the candidate chooses the H Committee, designates one member to facilitate first meeting of H Committee, at which time the H Committee will select a chair.
+Notifies PT or Hearing committee members of an appeal.
+If the candidate chooses the Hearing Committee, designates one member to facilitate first meeting of Hearing Committee, at which time the Hearing Committee will select a chair.
 If the candidate chooses the PT Committee, directs the PT committee chair to facilitate the first meeting and continue to serve as chair.
-Gives the appropriate chair the written explanation for denial, the portfolio, the PRG tally, and compiled comments. |
+Gives the appropriate chair the written explanation for denial, access to the portfolio, and any additional sources of relevant information. |

-Within twenty working days of notification by VPSL |
+For Appeals Only: Within twenty (20) working days of notification by VPSL to PT or Hearing Committee |

 PT Committee or Hearing Committee Chair |